microsoft/vscode-docs/docs/java/java-webapp.md

 The [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extension is used to create, manage, and deploy to Azure App Service with key features including:

-- Create new Azure Web App/deployment slot
+- Create new Azure Web App/Deployment Slot
-- Deploy to Azure Web App/deployment slot
+- Deploy to Azure Web App/Deployment Slot
-- Start, stop, and restart the Azure Web App/deployment slot
+- Start, stop, and restart the Azure Web App/Deployment Slot
 - View a Web App's log files
-- Swap deployment slots
+- Swap Deployment Slots

 To install the Azure App Service extension, open the Extensions view (`kb(workbench.view.extensions)`) and search for `azure app service` to filter the results.
 Select the Microsoft [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extension.
 For a more command line Maven-centric experience, you can also check out the [Maven plugin for Azure Web App tutorial](https://docs.microsoft.com/en-us/java/api/overview/azure/maven/azure-webapp-maven-plugin/readme?view=azure-java-stable).